AlexBaranowski/bash-bushido-book/chapters/00-intro.md

-# Bash Bushido - Linux Tricks and Tips
+# Bash Bushido - Linux Command Line Trick and Tips

 THIS BOOK MAY CONTAIN EXPLICIT LANGUAGE AND MEMES, READ AT YOUR OWN RISK !!!11